 The main concern about fluoride is its potential to cause a condition called dental fluorosis.
 This occurs when excessive amounts of fluoride are ingested while enamel is forming, i.e. when children are young.
 Mild fluorosis (the most common form) results in small, white patches on the surface of the teeth.
 In severe cases, teeth can become discoloured and pitted, looking like they have been corroded.

 Fortunately, the risk of dental fluorosis in the UK is very low.
 It generally only occurs if young children take fluoride supplements and also live in an area where the water supply is fluoridated.
-Swallowing toothpaste increases the risk, so it’s important for parents to supervise children’s brushing until at least age seven.
+Swallowing toothpaste increases the risk, so it's important for parents to supervise children's brushing until at least age seven.
 Read about other ways to prevent fluorosis in children in our full article.

 Fluoride can be toxic when ingested in high concentrations, but the amounts contained in toothpaste are far too low to present this risk.